Beaufort8/follow_tags/README.md

 ### ToDo

- * When new tagged content is added to a group where users are mebemers of.
-They should only notified once.
-Group Notification or Follow Tags Notification
+ * prevent double notification on Groups (only Group-Notification)
- * Better Ajax-Support for autocomplete
+ * Ajax-Support for autocomplete